-Second-hand markets are expected to grow as more firms and consumers refurbish and reuse products in a global effort to combat climate change.28 It is thus important to understand how demand and supply in the markets for second-hand and new products interact.
 Market integration in second-hand markets with heterogeneous products - such as the housing, car, and smartphone markets - depends crucially on direct links created by buyers of new and used products, who simultaneously act as sellers on the second-hand market.
 This paper provides a detailed account of such interactions, by identifying the impact of new housing supply at market rates on rental prices in different segments of the local housing market.

-The channel through which these effects operate is secondary housing supply - units freed up by renters moving into the newly built units and triggering a cascade of moves.
-Through this cascade, the supply effects quickly reach all parts of the local rent distribution, contributing crucially to market integration.
-Importantly, in this setting, substitutability of housing from different segments is not required for tight market integration.
+The channel through which these effects operate is secondary housing supply: Units freed up by renters moving into the newly built housing trigger a cascade of moves.
+Through this cascade, the supply effects quickly reach all parts of the local rent distribu-